 What’s great about Chichewa is that it is entirely phonetic, so everything is written just as it sounds.
 Another thing to note is that ‘R’s and ‘L’s kind of sound the same, so often ‘Gabriella’ can become ‘Gablierra’, ‘Chloe’ becomes ‘Chroe’ and ‘Rory’ becomes ‘Loly’!

-Take a moment to familiarize yourself with a few of these words and phrases or print out this page to keep on hand for when the time comes.
+Take a moment to familiarize yourself with a few of these words and phrases, or print out this page to keep on hand for when the time comes.

 If you would like to learn more about Malawi, check out our Malawi safari travel guide!